 Spiritual tourism

 Spiritual tourism is tourism that centers on a conscious project of spiritual improvement (Norman, 2011).
-Vukonić (1996) defines spiritual tourism as including traditional pilgrimages to religious sites, and introspective personal journeys.
+Vukonić (1996) defines spiritual tourism as including traditional pilgrimages to religious sites and introspective personal journeys.
 Pilgrimage has a spiritual meaning and symbolic value.
 Pilgrims travel away from their homes to get closer to the foundations of their faith.
 The act is physical, but the goal is spiritual (Limor et al., 2014).
 Pilgrimages usually have three main stages: (1) separation and detachment from home and community; (2) the liminal phase, which occurs during the journey and the stay at the holy site; and (3) returning home and reconnecting with family and community (Turner, 1979).
-The second phase is the most significant, and includes relinquishing social shackles, strong feelings of fraternity between co-travelers (communitas), and a tendency toward ascetic behavior and soul-searching.
+The second phase is the most significant and includes relinquishing social shackles, strong feelings of fraternity between co-travelers (communitas), and a tendency toward ascetic behavior and soul-searching.
 The pilgrimage experience is outside the pilgrim’s daily boundaries, and he behaves accordingly (Turner, 1973).

 Contemporary spiritual tourism moves beyond pilgrimage to include various forms of profound searching for spiritual growth, self-fulfillment, and inner peace (Smith & Kelly, 2006).
 It has been bolstered by the decline in religious adherence and abandonment of formal religious institutions in the West, which has sparked a rise in personal spiritual fulfillment (Sharpley, 2016).
 Spiritual tourism is broad and can include holistic retreats like yoga, meditation, and mindfulness practices (“wellness tourism”), which help attendees connect with their inner selves, away from the chaos of modern life (Bone, 2013), and visits to sacred sites by nonreligious tourists motivated by curiosity, historical interest, or a search for inner peace (Shackley, 2005).
 Spiritual tourism has significant economic implications.
-Religious and spiritual attractions create jobs and boost local businesses (Egresi et al., 2012; Vukonić, 1996), although a main criticism of spiritual tourism is its increasing commercialization, which risks detaching profound experiences from values of spiritual enrichment (Norman, 2011), while excessive crowds of tourists can affect a site’s spiritual sanctity (Hermawan et al., 2019).
+Religious and spiritual attractions create jobs and boost local businesses (Egresi et al., 2012; Vukonić, 1996)

 Spiritual tourists have diverse motivations.
 Dowson et al. (2019) identified five categories of spiritual tourists: (1) Purposeful, whose primary goal is spiritual and personal development; (2) Sightseeing, whose motivation is a search for spiritual growth, but places more emphasis on touring sites; (3) Casual, for whom personal development is a minor motivation; (4) Incidental, where spiritual growth has no influence on their decision to travel; and (5) Serendipitous, who did not consider spiritual development when deciding to travel, but by chance had a profound spiritual experience.
 Push factors for spiritual tourism include escaping routine, relieving stress, alleviating boredom, expanding cultural knowledge, seeking new experiences, and pursuing adventure (Matheson et al., 2014), a desire for personal growth and self-discovery, a search for meaning in life, emotional, physical, or spiritual healing and renewal, and an escape from Western materialism in favor of inner values (Haq & Jackson, 2009).
 Materialistic lifestyles, shifts in social values, lack of interpersonal trust, societal alienation, stressful urban living, mundane lives, hard work, loss of hope, routine social lives, and the decline of communities and traditions are also drivers of spiritual tourism (Güzel & Sariyildiz, 2019).